kelibst/gem_file_linter/README.md

 ## Test codes

 if you do not have a Gemfile in your working directory, the project will request to create one for you.
-Then ask to fill it. if you do have a gem file, the program checks if it includes at least one gem and at least one source url.
+Then ask to fill it. if you do have a gem file, The script checks if it includes at least one gem and at least one source url.